About

 Career Path Forecast

-Growth of engineering technician employment in some design functions may be dampened by increasing globalization of the development process.
-To reduce costs and speed project completion, some companies may relocate part of their development operations to facilities overseas, impacting both engineers and engineering technicians -- particularly in electronics and computer-related specialties.
-However, much of the work of engineering technicians requires on-site presence, so demand for engineering technicians within the U.S. should continue to grow -- particularly in the environmental, civil, and industrial specialties.
+Employment of engineering technicians in some design functions may also be affected by increasing globalization of the development process.
+To reduce costs and speed project completion, some companies may relocate part of their development operations to facilities overseas, affecting both engineers and engineering technicians—particularly in electronics and computer-related specialties.
+However, some aspects of the work of engineering technicians require on-site presence, particularly in the environmental, civil, and industrial specialties, so demand for these engineering technicians within the United States should continue to grow.

 Because engineering technicians work closely with engineers, employment of engineering technicians is often influenced by the same local and national economic conditions that affect engineers.
 As a result, the employment outlook varies with industry and specialization.

-Environmental engineering technicians are expected to have 25 percent employment growth between 2006 and 2016, much faster than the average for all occupations.
+Environmental engineering technicians are expected to have 30 percent employment growth between 2008 and 2018, much faster than the average for all occupations.
 More environmental engineering technicians will be needed to comply with environmental regulations and to develop methods of cleaning up existing hazards.
-A shift in emphasis toward preventing problems rather than controlling those that already exist, as well as increasing public health concerns resulting from population growth, also will spur demand.
+A shift in emphasis toward preventing problems rather than controlling those which already exist, as well as increasing public health concerns resulting from population growth, also will spur demand.

-Job prospects will vary by specialty and location, depending on the health and composition of local industry.
-In general, opportunities will be best for individuals with an associate degree or extensive job training in engineering technology.
-As technology becomes more sophisticated, employers will continue to look for technicians who are skilled in new technology and require little additional training.
-An increase in the number of jobs related to public health and safety should create job opportunities for engineering technicians with the appropriate training and certification.
-In addition to openings from job growth, many job openings will stem from the need to replace technicians who retire or leave the labor force.
+Job prospects will vary by specialty and location, as employment is influenced by economic conditions similar to those which affect engineers.
+In general, opportunities will be best for individuals with an associate degree or other postsecondary training in engineering technology.
+As technology becomes more sophisticated, employers will continue to look for technicians who are skilled in new technology and who require little additional training.
+Even in specialties that are expected to experience job declines, there will still be job openings resulting from the need to replace technicians who retire or leave the labor force for any other reason.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.